JoeyOhman/SuperLim-2-Testing/README.md

 This works for any task that has training data and is a classification or regression problem.

 ## Adding a new task
-1. Make sure the data is accessible, preferably via HF Datasets, or otherwise through TSV files
+1. Make sure the data is accessible, preferably via HF Datasets, or otherwise through JSONL/TSV files
 2. Create a function `reformat_dataset_<task_name>` in `dataset_loader.py`, that converts the dataset into a dataset of desired format.
 3. Add a pointer to this function in the dictionary `TASK_TO_REFORMAT_FUN` above the `load_dataset_by_task` function in the same file.
 4. Add an entry with the required meta-data for this task in `Experiment.py`, in the dictionary `task_to_info_dict`.